General Request Forms:

 Inspired by our institution’s Jesuit identity, the Office of Residence Life at John Carroll University creates inclusive living-learning environments.
 We educate students to embrace their identities as engaged learners, develop meaningful relationships, and appreciate community.

-Although the University has set standards of behavior for all students, some additional guidelines are necessary for those who live in the residence halls.
+Although the University has set standards of behavior for all students, some additional guidelines are necessary for those who live in university-sponsored housing.
 For questions or comments, please contact the Office of Residence Life at 216.397.4408 or firstname.lastname@example.org.

 Please click below to view our policies: